everythingpython/everythingpython.github.io/_notes/Public/LLM_Notes/I want to run LLM Models locally.md

 ### Setting up Ollama -

-- Depending on your operating system, download the corresponding Ollama executable from the official website : https://ollama.com/download
+- Depending on your operating system, download the corresponding Ollama executable from the official [website](https://ollama.com/download).
 - Once you download and run it, it should be running as a small service in the background of your operating system.
 For example, if you're on Windows, you should be able to see it running on the tray on your screen's bottom right corner.
-- To download any models, check out https://ollama.com/search
+- To download any models, fetch them from [here](https://ollama.com/search).
 - Smaller models are better for lower config laptops/desktops.

 The next thing to do to mimic a local Chat-GPT-ish experience is to hook this backend Ollama server to a front-end web interface.
 This is where https://openwebui.com/ comes in.